Texas Electric Railway: History

+Throughout these years, interurban was a lifeline shipping farm products and mail as mail was sorted inside the interurban car.

 Today

+The central train station in Dallas was converted into the Interurban Building Apartments.
+The former train yard of this station is now the apartment's parking complex.

 Today several pieces of infrastructure still remain.
-The Dallas Area Rapid Transit light rail system utilizes the right-of-way of the Texas Electric Railway for several of its lines, including the Red Line.
-The original Plano Station still serves as Downtown Plano station on the DART Red Line.
+The Dallas Area Rapid Transit light rail system utilizes the right-of-way of the Texas Electric Railway for several parts of its lines, including the Red Line.

 The wood frame passenger depot in downtown Plano and its attached brick electric transformer section remained in use until December 31, 1948.
 The Plano Station building now hosts the Interurban Railway Museum where a restored Texas Electric Railway car may be seen, and is listed in the National Register of Historic Places.

 The Monroe Shops (1914), once the maintenance facility for Texas Electric's vehicles, was restored in 2011 and now serves as headquarters to the DART Police Department.

 The Dallas Interurban Building (1916), once serving as the main Dallas depot, now houses residents and retail.

 The Texas Electric Railway Allen Station still stands at 105 South Butler Drive.